kuszturareka/mezze-mode/README.md

 2. Missmatch in Heroku, the website was not functional.
 Fixed by reinstalling the requirements.txt file.

 3. Registration form not importing username and password to MongoDB.
 Fixed by adding the proper POST method to the form.

+4. Register account form that overlaps with the hero image in mobile view and sometimes in tablet view.
+Fixed by modifying padding.

 ## Unsolved bugs

-* Register account form that overlaps with the hero image in mobile view and sometimes in tablet view.
+1. Full recipe modal not entirely responsive in mobile view.
+Overwritten CSS file on imported CSS file.
+Initially, the whole content was pushed to the left and nothing was visible.
+I partially fixed this, but the modal has a horizontal scroll.

+2. Modal/flashed messages backdrop lagging.

 ## Deployment

 ### Instructions